Hiddensee: Stone Age to the end of the 17th century

-In 1332, the island church, which is still there today, was consecrated in the current parish of Kloster, outside the abbey walls, especially for the farmers and fishermen on the island.
-On the transfer of the font from the Gellen church to the new church, pastoral duties were henceforth carried out from there.
-The barrel vault, built around 1781, was painted with a rose pattern in 1922 by Berlin artist, Nicholas Niemeier.
+In 1332, the consecration of the Island Church, intended for the farmers and fishermen of the island, took place in today's Kloster district outside the monastery walls.
+With the transfer of the baptismal font from the Gellenkirche to the new church, pastoral duties have been carried out from there ever since.
+The barrel vault, built in around 1781, received a painting with rose decoration by the Berlin painter Nikolaus Niemeier in 1922.